Creating New Knowledge or Skills

 1) To generate a synthetic dataset based on your newly added knowledge or skill set in taxonomy repository, run the following command:

-With GPU acceleration:
+With GPU acceleration

 ilab data generate --pipeline full --gpus <NUM_OF_GPUS>